IbzanHyena/blog.ibzan.co.uk/articles/2023-05-15-thoughts-on-j.md

 Private namespaces are for all intents and purposes inaccessible to the programmer.
 They serve only to bundle together the contents of an explicit definition.

-To me, locales feel very hacky to use &mdash; they are accessed by appending `_localename_` to the name of something you want to access, where `localename` is the name of the locale.
+To me, locales feel very hacky to use&mdash;they are accessed by appending `_localename_` to the name of something you want to access, where `localename` is the name of the locale.
 This form is called a _locative_.
 For example, after loading `math/calculus`, one must use `deriv_jcalculus_` to access the `deriv` name it contains.